adinortey360/adinortey360/README.md

 - 🔭 I’m currently working on [Airban for Business](https://goairban.com)

-- 👯 I’m looking to collaborate on on [Decentranet Web3.0 Social Network](https://github.com/adinortey360/decentranet)
+- 👯 I’m looking to collaborate on [Decentranet Web3.0 Social Network](https://github.com/adinortey360/decentranet)

 - 🤝 I’m looking for help with [StroopTest for people with ADHD](https://github.com/adinortey360/strooptest)